littlebenlittle/littlebenlittle.github.io/site/blog/06-Network-Topology-and-Logic.md

 ## Conclusions

-I hope you enjoyed this post on network topologies and logic.
+I hope you enjoyed this post on networks and logic.
 It's surprising that first-order logic with transitive closure--something that arsises in the very first layer--is really the limiting source of complexity.
 Everything else is